CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Experiment

 \subsection{Evaluation metrics}

 To ensure fairness in comparison, we employ task-specific metrics proposed by these datasets themselves for evaluation.
-For Cogenesis, we use \texttt{GPT-4o-2024-08-06} to evaluate the response's overall and personalized scores, with full prompting details documented in Appendix \ref{subsec:prompts}.
-For Longlamp, we employ ROUGE~\cite{lin2004rouge} and METEOR~\cite{banerjee2005meteor} scores to measure the content overlap and semantic alignment between the generation and the ground truth.
-For preference alignment tasks, following prior work~\cite{zhang2025amulet,zhong2024panaceaparetoalignmentpreference}, we set user preferences to be \textit{concise}, \textit{creative}, \textit{uplifting}, and \textit{verbose}, and utilize the reward model \texttt{ArmoRM-8B}~\cite{armo} to evaluate the degree to which the generations align with these preferences.
+For Cogenesis, we use \texttt{GPT-4o-2024-08-06} to evaluate the response's overall and personalized scores, averaging the results over five runs with temperature set to 0 to mitigate potential instability.
+For LongLaMP, we employ ROUGE~\citep{lin2004rouge} and METEOR~\citep{banerjee2005meteor} scores to measure content overlap and semantic alignment, supplementing them with human evaluation (detailed in Appendix \ref{subsec:human_eval}) to account for the potential limitations of these automatic metrics.
+For preference alignment tasks, following prior work~\citep{zhang2025amulet,zhong2024panaceaparetoalignmentpreference}, we set user preferences to be \textit{concise}, \textit{creative}, \textit{uplifting}, and \textit{verbose}, and utilize the reward model \texttt{ArmoRM-8B}~\citep{armo} to evaluate the degree to which the generations align with these preferences.